-Transistors and Circuits Theory 4.259 3 6 5
+Transistors and Circuits Theory 4.259 3 5 A study of electron theory, operation of the transistor.

-A study of electron theory, operation of the transistor, transistor characteristics, amplifiers, oscillators, radio and television circuits, new developments of transistors and servicing of transistor circuits.
+transistor characteristics, amplifiers, oscillators, radio and television circuits, new developments of transistors and servicing of transistor circuits.
 The laboratory section of this course is used to apply theories and materials covered in the theory section of the course.

-Transportation Security
+Transport Security

-A study of problems of security in the transportation industry, including airlines, trucking lines and railway transportatation.
+5.236 A study of problems of security in the transportation industry, including airlines, trucking lines and railway transportatation.
 Emphasis is placed on hijacking and skyjacking.
-The skyjacker profile is analyzed and modus operandi in such and investigative operations in this broad field.
+The skyjacker profile is analyzed and modus operandi in such crime studied.
+Equal stress is placed on protective measures and investigative operations in this broad field.

-Tree Identification 3.610 1 2
+2 Tree Identification 3.610